zammad/zammad-org/src/de/tutorials/backup-restore.md

 Bei einer Neuinstallation ist dies erforderlich.
 Sie müssen mindestens ein Verzeichnis angeben, in dem Ihre Backups gespeichert werden.
 Siehe [Backup-Konfiguration](#backup-konfiguration) für weitere Informationen.

+### Clean Up the Storage Folder

+In case you restore to a production environment with activated filesystem storage, you should purge the content of the directory `/opt/zammad/storage/` inside the volume.
+The restore process only adds/overwrites files there, no cleanup will take place.

 ### Die Wiederherstellung ausführen